How Can Parental Love Change You And Set Your Child Up For Success?

 Takeaway

-Parenthood can be complex, as can be the many changes in your brain that might occur when a child enters your life.
-The impact that parental love can have on a child may not be insignificant, though, which means it’s likely well-worth it to figure out how to best support yourself so that you can be a present, compassionate parent.
+Parenthood can be complex, as can the many changes in your brain that might occur when a child enters your life.
+The impact that parental love can have on a child may not be insignificant, though, which means it’s likely well worth it to figure out how to best support yourself so that you can be a present, compassionate parent.
 Your brain and that of your child will likely change for the better because of it.